abrickhouse/sc-organize/README.md

 #### Member Pages

 - memberTasks page --> shows all tasks assigned to this dev/designer
-- memberEditTask --> allows the user to inspect the task and update the date it was finished and the hours that it took to complete
+- memberEditTask --> allows the user to inspect the task and update the date it was finished and the hours that it took to complete (POST)

 #### Lead Pages